Dave-Whiffin/VehicleMaintenanceRegistry/src/VMR/README.md

 It implements the IRegistyLookup which provides a loosely coupled option for other contracts to read from a registry.

 The contract imposes a fee for each registration or transfer.
 On construction the registry is passed the address of a contract implementing IFeeChecker.
 This contract is responsible for returning the fee amount.

+The owner of the registry can transfer funds from the balance of the registry contract to themselves via the "withdraw" function.

 Each member of the registry
 * is registered with a user defined but unique reference (bytes32)